j-rock/blog/2014/06/champernowne.md

 > --remember, Strings are just [Char]
 > ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wait a minute, that looks strikingly similar to the strucutre of the List bind crap.
+Wait a minute, that looks strikingly similar to the structure of the List bind crap.
 And here comes the magic:

 > ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.haskell}
 > champernowne = [0..] >>= show